pumitapumonpon/Project-1/README.md

 - **Videos of Visualization**
   - Link to videos with the execution of the project.
 Two for each generation model, one with 100 nodes and another with 500.
   - https://drive.google.com/drive/folders/1sQIkQ23Ij2e4Dev8vXLlEecdd4Mh2VDo?usp=drive_link
+  - Note: These videos were exported in reverse

 - **Source code**